 First Aid Instructors from other Lifesaving Society Branches in Canada, the Canadian Red Cross, St. John Ambulance, Canadian Ski Patrol, or the Heart and Stroke Foundation of Canada are welcome to transfer to the BC & Yukon Branch.
-Candidates must complete a First Aid Instructor Transfer course (including a Standard First Aid/ CPR-C & AED Recert, and an apprenticeship on an OFA Intermediate Level Equivalent First Aid course) prior to
+Candidates must complete a First Aid Instructor Transfer course (including a Standard First Aid/CPR-C & AED Recert, 2024 online instructor update, and an apprenticeship on an Intermediate Level Equivalent First Aid course) prior to updating Instructor/Examiner award to current status.